 History and Memory # The writing of History is an attempt to record, document and preserve the collective memories of our past.
 In an attempt for continuity, most societies transmit the accumulated experience, traditions, wisdom and values of their ancestors to younger generations.
 In oral cultures this was done through myths, dance, legends and songs.
 In literate cultures recordings are more indelible or permanent.
 These can be raw data such as church records, documents, paintings, archaeological artefacts, eye witness accounts, letters, narratives; The world’s oldest extant piece of Literature is putatively, The Epic of Gilgamesh.

 The Life and times of Anne Ogilvie #

 Memory # We assume our memories to be accurate and reliable, however they can easily become subjective and therefore biased, selective, distorted, imaginary, fantasised, deceptive and sometimes even delusionary.
 Psychologists believe that often our memories are merely a memory of the last time we recalled an event and therefore contaminated.
 Memories are generally triggered by an event, a comment or a sensory perception.
 Pliable memories can be readily manipulated or contaminated into false memories.

 The past and future # Cultures are formed and transmitted by varied means by our ancestors, both immediate and long past.
-The shared values, customs and beliefs are imbued into our psyches.
+The shared values, customs and beliefs are imbued into our national psyches.
 The inspiration of the known reflects upon the new, while the new resonates with the known.
 The lessons of the past must be learned in order to avoid repetition so that we learn to identify with our shared inheritance.